 Are These Deal Breakers?

-Some people consider themselves pure vegans and for these people we suggest you not eating out at restaurants that are not 100% vegan.
+Some people consider themselves pure vegans and for these people we suggest you not eat out at restaurants that are not 100% vegan.

 Ryan and I fall onto a spectrum here.
 Ryan does not mind eating something that either has been cross-contaminated or is considered, accidently vegan.